 Manly Beach and Ferry

 When I asked my Aussie friends what I should do in Sydney, nearly every one of them responded with “take the ferry to Manly Beach and eat fish ‘n’ chips.”
 Check and check!
 Figuring that sunshine was the best cure for jet lag, I ticked this box on the day of my arrival.
 The Manly Ferry whisked me from the city center to Manly Beach in thirty minutes, past the Sydney Harbor Bridge and iconic Opera House.
 From the Manly Wharf, I followed the crowd – many carrying surf boards – to the golden shore just in time for sunset.
-I got my fish ‘n’ chips fix at Manly’s 4 Pines brew pub, which also turns out some of Australia’s best craft beers.
-This just might be the quintessential Sydney experience.
+I got my fish ‘n’ chips fix at Manly’s 4 Pines brew pub, which also produces some of Australia’s best craft beers.

 Bondi to Coogee Walk